 Is there any preparation work that needs to be done before the arrival of the exterminator?

 Yes, it’s a good idea to remove any traps you’ve placed in your home.
 The same applies to other types of DIY mouse control methods, you may have intended to use.

 Is there a way to get a lower price on my service?

-If you become a member of our Fantastic Club, you get to take advantage of lower service rates, special perks and awesome seasonal deals.
-Check our website for more information about the programme.
+If you become a member of our Fantastic Club, you get to take advantage of lower service rates, special perks, and awesome seasonal deals.
+Check our website for more information about the program.